bluesadi/Pluto/README.md

 ```

 ## Test suite
 **IMPORTANT:** If you would like to improve this project by creating pull requests, please make sure your modified code can pass the tests as follows.
+Issues and pull requests about the most recommended passes will be prioritized.

 ### Quick Test on AES
 Usage: `./fast-check [your-passes]` (e.g., `./fast-check.sh mba mba-prob=50 fla-ex gle`).